salcedoe/MtMdocs/docs/matlabBasics/MatlabIntro.md

     But the meaning of the sentence changes violently with the addition of a single comma:

-    > The Panda eats, shoots & leaves
+    > The panda eats, shoots & leaves

     ![Tactical Panda](images/tactical-panda.png){width="200"}

-    …Now the Panda is a wanted criminal and on the run.
+    …Now the panda is a wanted criminal and on the run.

     *See [Lynne Truss's](https://read.amazon.com/kp/embed?asin=B000OIZSVY&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_p4AtDbWSS3EKY) book "Eats, Shoots and Leaves" for more such delightful examples in the English language.*

-Bottom line: Computers are dumb and don't get nuance.
+Bottom line: computers are dumb and don't get nuance.
 If you say something just a little wrong, the programming language will fail until you state your command in the precise way that the computer was expecting.
-It's kind of like using OK Google, Siri, or Alexa, but instead of just shouting at an inanimate object, you are also pounding on the keyboard.
+It's kind of like using Siri or Alexa, but instead of just shouting at an inanimate object, you are also pounding on the keyboard.

 ## The MATLAB Programming Language